-I will start by saying this is NOT a sponsored post for this company, I am sharing all the ones I love that happen to all be from White Mountain puzzles because there are several reasons why I think they have the best and such cool jigsaw puzzles for adults and families to do together!
+I will start by saying this is NOT a sponsored post for this company, I am sharing all the ones I love that happen to all be from White Mountain puzzles.
+There are several reasons why I think they have the best and such cool jigsaw puzzles for adults and families to do together!

-- Nostalgia – I love it when puzzles have pictures on them that remind me of my childhood or/and I can share a story about with my kids.
+- Nostalgia – I love it when puzzles have pictures on them that remind me of my childhood.
+It reminds me of stories to share with them.

-- Larger pieces – ok I’m only 40ish but teeny tiny pieces don’t work anymore, these aren’t like Reader’s Digest large print kind’ big, but just a tad larger than traditional small ones.
+- Larger pieces – ok I’m only 40ish but teeny tiny pieces don’t work anymore.
+SThese aren’t like Reader’s Digest large print kind’ big, but just a tad larger than traditional small ones.

-- A stand – I share below what the simple paper stand looks like but it helps tremendously when you’re trying to see where each piece goes, helps kids too.
+- A stand – I share below what the simple paper stand looks like but it helps tremendously when you’re trying to see where each piece goes.

 - Lots of different colors – I don’t know about you but jigsaw puzzles with large areas of the same color drive me nuts!
 These are good puzzles for kids and adults because the whole thing has different pictures so you’re not frustrated.

-- 1000 pieces – if you’re doing it as a family or a stress reliever you need it to last a while and have some challenge, I find this size is best.
+- 1000 pieces – if you’re doing it as a family or a stress reliever you need it to last a while but be challenging.
+I find this size is best.

-- This candy puzzle you see here above was one of our favorites and my kids really got into it because, well obviously…it was all about treats!
-You can find a similar 500 pcs. candy puzzle here if you want to start a bit smaller than 1000 pcs.
+- This candy puzzle you see here above was one of our favorites.
+My kids really got into it because, well obviously…it was all about treats!
+You can find a similar 500 pcs. candy puzzle here if you want to start a bit smaller.

 My youngest (10 at the time) said “we should put a puzzle together this summer”.
-I’m always up for ways to connect with my kids so I went searching and we started with this candy puzzle.
+I’m always up for ways to connect with my kids.
+I went searching and we started with this candy puzzle.

-All my girls were into it until it was halfway done and then their attention was diverted but I became OBSESSED and would spend an hour or so in the evening trying to complete it.
+All my girls were into it until it was halfway done.
+Their attention was diverted but I became OBSESSED.
+I’d spend an hour or so in the evening trying to complete it.

 - This Presidents puzzle is the one we are working on right now.
-I ordered it because my younger 2 are at the age where they’re learning about Presidents of the United States and I thought I could use a refresher about their order too. 😉
+I ordered it because my younger 2 were learning about them.
+I thought I could use a refresher about their order too. 😉

 - Here is another history puzzle focusing on the civil war that might be of interest to you.